-Nobody wants to have their info creeped on, especially your customers.
-Luckily, Secure Socket Layer (SSL) is a security technology that ensures all data passed between the web server and browser remains private and integral (i.e., SSL prevents lurkers from getting all up in your business).
+Nobody wants to have their info crept on, especially your customers.
+Luckily, Secure Socket Layer (SSL) is a security technology that ensures all data passed between the web server and the browser remains private and integral (i.e., SSL prevents lurkers from getting all up in your business).

 SSL and Customer Experience

 SSL-secured domains let people viewing a landing page know that they are visiting a domain where the data is coming from a known source.
 When your visitors see a green padlock and an HTTPS web address in the URL field, it's their visual cue that the landing page has enhanced security.

 Without SSL, customers may also see scary mixed content warnings when arriving at your landing page from another SSL-protected site.

 Although non-SSL landing pages are by no means “unsafe,” the automated warning messages that pop up might cause your page visitors to worry.

 Embed Third Party eCommerce Tools Directly onto your Unbounce Pages

 With SSL, you can embed secure forms directly onto Unbounce pages.
 This is a great advantage for use cases like e-commerce.
 Embed an e-commerce form using your favorite e-commerce tool.